Creative Commons License 2023 Volume 10 Issue 1

 Risk of HIV and the vaginal microbiota

 A woman's susceptibility to HIV may be made worse by imbalances in the vaginal microbiota and disruptions in the vaginal microbiome.
-Several studies have noted that a variety of vaginal microbial variations and the key bacteria concentrations are related to a higher risk of contracting HIV through several different potential pathways, including the yield of HIV-inducing factors, inflammation [87], or by disrupting chemical and physical barriers to HIV [88].
+Several studies have noted that a variety of vaginal microbial variations and the key bacteria concentrations are related to a higher risk of contracting HIV through several different potential pathways, including the yield of HIV-inducing factors, inflammation [87], or disrupting chemical and physical barriers to HIV [88].
 Additionally, other vaginal infections including BV, which is marked by the presence of complicated anaerobic bacteria in the vagina, support HIV transmission [89].
-Young South African women with very diversified vaginal microbial communities had an abundance of genital CD 4-positive T-cells that were activated, and as a result of recent investigation, they had four times the risk of contracting HIV than women with less diverse and L. crispatus-dominant vaginal microbiomes [90].
-Additionally, the risk of contracting HIV is increased by the relative presence of several other bacterial taxa, including Sneathia sanguinegens, Mycoplasma, Prevotella melanogenic, Prevotella bivia, and Veillonella montpellierensis [91].
+Young South African women with very diversified vaginal microbial communities had an abundance of genital CD 4-positive T-cells that were activated, and as a result of a recent investigation, they had four times the risk of contracting HIV than women with less diverse and L. crispatus dominant vaginal microbiomes [90].
+Additionally, the risk of contracting HIV is increased by the relative presence of several other bacterial taxa, including Sneathia sanguinegens, Mycoplasma, Prevotella melanogenic, P. bivia, and Veillonella montpellierensis [91].
 By altering the vaginal microbiome, environmental, genetic, and behavioral variables are partly to blame for increased HIV risk.
 For example, using different vaginal products for hygiene reasons, using dry vaginal secretions to increase sexual enjoyment, and other such behaviors can all alter the pH of the vagina and have been linked to several infections that irritate and interrupt the vaginal-epithelial barrier and other symptoms.

 Detection of the microbiota of the vagina

 Bacterial communities are found inside the vaginal canal, according to numerous specialized investigations on the vagina and related microbiomes since the 1800s.
-At first, scientists employed traditional methods like light microscopy and gram staining. to examine the microbiological makeup of the vagina.
+At first, scientists employed traditional methods like light microscopy and gram staining to examine the microbiological makeup of the vagina.
 With the development of technology, culturing methods and PCR (Polymerase Chain Reaction) emerged, enabling researchers to more precisely and effectively discover and identify the numerous microbial species that inhabit the vagina.
 Even though the techniques for culturing produce reliable findings, they are slow and time-consuming, and only a small portion of the microbial species that have been properly identified yet have been cultivated in labs.
 Additionally, these techniques are not appropriate in the current environment to distinguish between the normal and pathological vaginal microbiome, necessitating the development of new methods for deeper taxonomic resolutions and functional investigation at the genomic level.
-However, false-positive and false-negative results challenge and restrict the use of PCR technology, which produces extremely sensitive information fast.
+However, false-positive and false-negative results challenge and restrict the use of PCR technology, which produces extremely sensitive information quickly.
 A dynamical and sophisticated system dominated by lactobacilli sp. has been shown to the globe by non-culture-based modern approaches [92].
 Furthermore, the development of molecular-based tools has increased our understanding of the complexity and variety of vaginal bacterial microbiota.
 Sequencing methods have changed the study of the content and operational space of microorganisms in recent years.
 A culture-independent technology called 16S rRNA cloning and sequencing, which can identify a wide variety of vaginal microbiota and even discover uncultured taxa is constrained by low efficiency and expensive demand.
 Most diagnostic techniques for identifying various vaginal microbial communities include laboratory-based [93, 94] processes that are expensive, time-consuming, tedious, and call for professionally educated specialists.
 Therefore, it is essential to develop point-of-care (POC) microbial detection methods that are quick, portable, real-time, affordable, and sensitive.
 Due to recent advancements in nanotechnology and VLSI (very large-scale integration), the current research landscape has moved into the generation of biosensors and lab-on-chip technologies.
 The lab-on-chip POC platforms can be created for the full pathogenesis of many vaginal illnesses since it is possible to integrate various areas, such as microfluidics, biosensing, electronics, etc. on a single chip [87, 95, 96].

 CONCLUSION